lorenzouriel/ebook-git-github/topics/en/04-sync-and-collaboration.md

 - ![release](/topics/imgs/05/release.jpg)
 3. Fill in the release information, associate a tag, and click **Publish a New Release**:
 - ![release_2](/topics/imgs/05/release_2.jpg)
-4. Your releases will be organized in the Releases section under the **Code** tab:
+4. Your releases will be organized in the releases section under the **Code** tab:
 - ![release_3](/topics/imgs/05/release_3.jpg)